-Her Summit School of Ahwatukee classmates also excelled.
+Her Summit School classmates also excelled.
 Mayari Merchant tied for the fourth highest state score.
 Elena D’Avanzo and Eric Wilda placed in the top 10% of all Arizona students taking the exam.

 Their teacher, Christy Menard is thrilled, but not surprised.
 This is the fifth year that Menard’s students have placed in the top ten percent, or in the top four state scores.
 “My students have an amazing aptitude and attitude about learning and excelling,” exudes Menard.
 “They are wonderful young adults who love the challenge, are respectful, and collaborate to support each other to be the best they can in and out of class.
 They make my job as their teacher extremely fun and rewarding.”